paescebu/CustomKeyboardKit/README.md

     }
 }
 ```
-This works equally with `TextEditor`
+This works just as well with `TextEditor`

 ## Dynamically Switching Keyboards
 You can also switch between keyboards dynamically at runtime by binding the `.keyboardType` to some state.
 For example, toggling between the system number pad and your own `.yesnt` keyboard: